near-ndc/gov/framework-v1/ratification-and-election-process.md

 # Ratification and Election Process

+**Status: Draft**

+We still need to decide about the voting mechanism: Stake Weighted Voting (SWV) or Personhood Voting (PV).
+This document in few places assumes SWV (especially the roadmap, which needs to be updated).

+## Synopsis

 For v1 governance, there is a need to ratify the Constitution and elect the houses.
-Our goal is to enpower NEAR community for that process rather than having it centrally appointed by a few entities (as that would be against the ethos of the NDC).
+Our goal is to empower NEAR community for that process rather than having it centrally appointed by a few entities (as that would be against the ethos of the NDC).

 Today we don’t have a good way to measure the community voice that is available and not gameable.
 Eventually, our preference is quadratic voting by human-verified accounts.
 Until then, we propose v1 NDC voting as described below.
 That includes: